Are you cisgender?

-By taking away the word cis in this sentence leaves us with just the word women which would imply we think women who are not trans are somehow more real and don’t need a prefix.
+By taking away the word 'cis' in this sentence we are left with just the word 'women' which would imply we think women who are not trans are somehow more real and don’t need a prefix.

-To help make this point make more sense, try taking away the word trans in this sentence and you might see more what I mean.
+To help clarify this point further, try taking away the word 'trans' in this sentence and you might see more what I mean.

 We can of course just say women without a prefix, because trans women and cis women are all women.
-However in this context where we are talking about trans women so we need to also use the word cis.
+However in this context where we are talking about trans women we need to also use the word 'cis'.

 I’m sure you'd agree that the words we use when we talk about gender and sexual diversity are so important.
 Our choice of words as counsellors can leave our client feeling either respected and understood, or hurt and different.

-As counsellors, I believe it very important that we take the time to understand the vocabulary of the client group we’re working with.
+As counsellors, I believe it is very important that we, as counsellors, take the time to understand the vocabulary of the client group we’re working with.
 I’m not talking about just swallowing a dictionary of terminology, but learning why in the LGBTQ community we use each word.